 These fellowships support a year of research and writing to help advanced graduate students in the humanities and related social sciences in the last year of PhD dissertation writing.

 The Robert H. N. Ho Family Foundation Program in Buddhist Studies: No restrictions as to the citizenship or home university of applicants, the location of their research, or the language of the major scholarly work that results.

 With the generous support of The Robert H. N. Ho Family Foundation, ACLS supports research and teaching through its Program in Buddhist Studies.
-Working with the Foundation, ACLS offers an articulated set of fellowship competitions that expand the understanding and interpretation of Buddhist thought in scholarship and society, strengthen international networks of Buddhist studies, and increase the visibility of innovative currents in those studies.
+Working with the Foundation, ACLS offers an articulated set of fellowship and grant competitions that expand the understanding and interpretation of Buddhist thought in scholarship and society, strengthen international networks of Buddhist studies, and increase the visibility of innovative currents in those studies.
 ACLS organizes competitions for the following:

 The International Dissertation Field Research Fellowship Program: The program, administered by the Social Science Research Council, is open to graduate students in the humanities and social sciences—regardless of citizenship—enrolled in PhD programs in the United States.

 The program supports distinguished graduate students in the humanities and social sciences conducting dissertation research outside the United States.
 The program is administered by the Social Science Research Council in partnership with the American Council of Learned Societies.